UmiIzzatulN/SECP1513-Technology-and-Information-System/Chapter 3 (Software): Open-Ended Question/README.md

 This chapter gave me a broader perspective on what happens behind the scenes in every computing experience — and why understanding software is just as important as understanding hardware.

 ## ✍️ Open-Ended Question
-This file contains my responses to open-ended questions from Chapter 3: Software.
+This file contains my responses to open-ended questions from Chapter 3: Software

 📎 [Open-Ended Question (with answers)](./Open_Ended_Question.pdf)